ZweTun/Project2-Stream-Compaction/README.md

 Looking at the timeline, we can observe numerous memory operations and multiple kernel launches.
 These kernel launches appear to be synchronized and follow a pattern similar to the scan approaches used in this project's algorithm.

 ### Can you find the performance bottlenecks?
 Is it memory I/O?
 Computation?
 Is it different for each implementation?
 For the CPU implementation, the bottleneck is predominantly computation based on the size of the array.
-Since the CPU executes sequentially main cost is due to math operations.
+Since the CPU executes sequentially, the main cost is due to math operations at each interation.
 For the GPU, memory I/O will make up the majority of the cost.
 Computation is parallelized through threads so global memory accesses and copies will be limiting.